samarth-ambure/Java-Practices/README.md

 IDE setup
 Java env variable setup - this PC - properties - advance settings - enviorment variables - path - java home - downlodes
-There are two tyypes of JDK open and Oracal /open is free to use
+There are two tyypes of JDK open and Oracal /open is free to use This is from system computer to remote

+git sequence - add - commit - Push - Pull